atang100/CardGame/README.md

 - missing print() implementation

 ### Chain (TODO)
+- Constructor needs to be implemented

 ### Chain_Base (TODO)
+- Not sure if we actually need anything implemented here, might just be used so we don't need to know type of chain

 ### Deck (Will Complete Later)
 - Andy is working on this